-The school recognises the fact that some CYP are more vulnerable to bullying than others and is sensitive to the changes of behaviour that may indicate that a child or young person is being bullied.
+The school and C&LC recognises the fact that some CYP are more vulnerable to bullying than others and is sensitive to the changes of behaviour that may indicate that a child or young person is being bullied.
 CYP who are being bullied may demonstrate physical, emotional and behavioural problems.
-The following physical signs and behaviours could indicate other problems but bullying should be considered as a possibility:
+The following physical signs and behaviour could indicate other problems but bullying will be considered as a possibility:

-- Being frightened of walking to or from school or C&LC - Losing self-confidence and diminished self-esteem - Being frightened to say what's wrong - Developing cuts, bruises and other injuries - Unwilling to go to school or C&LC, development of school or C&LC phobia and unusual patterns of non-attendance - Failing to achieve potential in school and C&LC work - Feeling frustrated, insecure, inadequate, humiliated - Finding it difficult to socialise and make friends - Being overly self-orientated (possibly displaying good self-esteem) and finding it difficult to empathise with the needs of others - Being unable to resist negative peer pressure - Being under pressure to succeed at all costs - Becoming withdrawn, nervous and losing concentration - Becoming isolated and disengaged from other children - Developing changes in physical behaviour such as stammering and nervous ticks - Regularly having books or clothes destroyed - Having possessions go 'missing' and money 'lost' - Starting to steal money (to pay bully) - Becoming easily distressed, disruptive or aggressive - Developing problems with eating and food - Running away - Developing sleep problems and having nightmares - Developing suicidal thoughts or attempting suicide (extreme cases)
+- Being frightened of walking to or from school or C&LC - Losing self confidence and self-esteem - Being frightened to say what's wrong - Developing unexplained cuts, bruises and other injuries - Unwilling to go to school or C&LC, development of school or C&LC phobia and unusual patterns of non-attendance - Failing to achieve potential in school and C&LC work - Becoming withdrawn, nervous and losing concentration - Becoming isolated and disengaged from other CYP - Developing changes in physical behaviour such as stammering and nervous ticks - Regularly having books or clothes destroyed - Having possessions go 'missing' and money 'lost' including packed lunch and money - Starting to steal money (to pay the perpetrator) - Becoming easily distressed, disruptive or aggressive - Developing problems with eating and food - Running away - Developing sleep problems and having nightmares Developing suicidal thoughts or attempting suicide a) Introduction

-Where CYP are exhibiting extreme signs of distress and changes in behaviour, the school will liaise with parents/carers and where appropriate, relevant health professionals and agencies such as the school nurse and the Child and Adolescent Mental Health Service.
+Where CYP are exhibiting extreme signs of distress and changes in behaviour, the school will liaise with parents/carers and where appropriate, relevant health professionals and agencies such as the school nurse/G.P. and the Child and Adolescent Mental Health Service.

-Implementing the Anti Bullying Policy in our School and Care and Learning Centre a) Introduction
+Implementing the Anti Bullying Policy in our School and Care and Learning Centre